 After the entrance is a bridge, a defunct railway build for the mines passes overhead but few have time to look skywards as the absurd cobbles demand attention.
 On race day they put barriers up to separate the riders and the crowds but also funnelling the riders over the pavé.
 Because otherwise any sensible cyclists will take the smooth cycle path on the side.

 Even the club cyclist might try the cobbles for a thrill but after 30 seconds of pounding the temptation to flick over to the smooth path is obvious.
 Why try to snap your forks?
 But if you can, try to return to the cobbles because the boneshaking feeling is an experience to be felt.
-Especially because it offers the reward when you return to the tarmac.
-The D40 road back to Wallers is quite ordinary but after the pavé the cyclist can close their eyes for a moment and the road surface beneath them feels so soft and rewarding.
+The stones are rough, their tops are uneven and they often have hard edges defiantly jutting up into the air to bite your tires and made harder still by the wide gaps between the stones, you don’t cross from one stone to the next but can dip between them, especially when slow.
+Try it also for the reward when you return to the tarmac.
+The D40 road back to Wallers is quite ordinary but after the pavé the cyclist can close their eyes for a moment and the road surface beneath them feels so soft and rewarding, a velvet path.

 In 1967 race director Jacques Goddet said the was race doomed but sent his deputy Albert Bouvet on an archaeological mission to discover new cobbles.
 Bouvet met Jean Stablinski who showed him the road above the mine where he worked as a child.
 The section was included in 1968 and the race changed, becoming all about the cobbled tracks rather than distance and crosswinds.
 In 1970 L’Equipe journalist Pierre Chany swapped the Drève des Boules d’Hérin name for the Tranchée Arenberg, the Arenberg cutting and the rest is history.